WestK Quay and WestK Ferry, new Sai Sha bus routes - Issue 13 (December 2025)

 MV Fortune was used on the WestK ferry service

-The ferry service was operated by Fortune Ferry under a contract with WKCD, which complements the opening of WestK Quay, and was put into service on the same day as the pier.
-The ferry service is pet-friendly, making it one of the few ferry services in Hong Kong that allows pets to accompany their owners on ferries.
+The ferry service operated by Fortune Ferry under a contract with WKCD coincides with the opening of WestK Quay and was launched on the same day as the pier.
+It is pet-friendly, making it one of the few ferry services in Hong Kong that allows pets to travel with their owners.
 The journey takes approximately eight minutes, with a ticket price of HK$20 per passenger and for each piece of freight.
 The vessel used for this service, MV Fortune, has 200 seats available and is fully air-conditioned.
 The service operates at 30-minute intervals, operating between 8:00 and 22:00 on weekdays, and 8:00 to 23:00 on weekends and public holidays.

-WKCD and Fortune Ferry will also distribute 3,500 free ferry tickets on this route, so that many people come to Pier 8 of Central Ferry Piers to redeem the tickets.
+WKCD and Fortune Ferry will also distribute 3,500 free ferry tickets on this route, so that many people can come to Pier 8 of Central Ferry Piers to redeem them.
 These tickets are only valid on 15 and 16 November 2025, the first weekend of operation.
-There are also monthly tickets available for HK$560 which allow unlimited rides on the ferry route for one month.
+Monthly tickets are also available for HK$560, offering unlimited ferry rides for one month.

 Additionally, there will also be Hong Kong Water Taxi services that call at the pier, offering destinations around Victoria Harbour, adding a spot of sightseeing and attracting tourists alike.